spring-projects-experimental/spring-boot-thin-launcher/CONTRIBUTING.md

 for the description, followed by the issue fixed, e.g. `Closes gh-22276`.
 See the [Commit Guidelines section of Pro Git](https://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines) for best practices around commit messages, and use `git log` to see some examples.

+1. All commits must include a _Signed-off-by_ trailer at the end of each commit message to indicate that the contributor agrees to the [Developer Certificate of Origin](https://developercertificate.org).
+For additional details, please refer to the blog post Hello DCO, Goodbye CLA: Simplifying Contributions to Spring](https://spring.io/blog/2025/01/06/hello-dco-goodbye-cla-simplifying-contributions-to-spring).

 1. If there is a prior issue, reference the GitHub issue number in the description of the pull request.